alswl/imap-auto-forward/README.md

 Reading email message by IMAP/EXCHANGE protocol, forward(origin message) to another by senmail.

-## Use case
+## Use Case

-Using Gmail to manage a third email, buy Gmail only support POP3, not support IMAP.
+I want using Gmail to manage a third email, but Gmail only support POP3, do not support IMAP.
-And third email do not support POP3 only support IMAP.
-So I use this script to forward(redirect) all new message to Gmail.
+And the third email only support IMAP, so I use this script to forward(redirect) all new message to Gmail.

 ## Usage